ionos-cloud/cdktf-go-k8s-example/README.md

 [Cloud Development Kit for Terraform](https://www.terraform.io/cdktf) (CDKTF) allows you to use familiar programming languages to define and provision infrastructure.
 This is a simple example of how to use CDKTF to create a [Kubernetes](https://kubernetes.io/) cluster on the IONOS Cloud using the [Go](https://go.dev/) programming language.

+:warning: What is deployed is a [Managed Kubernetes Cluster](https://cloud.ionos.de/managed/kubernetes) on the IONOS Cloud :cloud:.
+Please be aware that this is not for free.

 ## Prerequisites

 * [IONOS Account](https://cloud.ionos.com/)